NeoGeographyToolkit/StereoPipeline/docs/examples.rst

        --transform-cameras-using-gcp                                \
        v[1-4].tif ba/run-v[1-4].tsai v[1-4].gcp -o ba/run

-It is very important to not use the “pinhole” session here, rather “nadirpinhole” as the former does not filter well interest points in this steep terrain.
+It is very important to not use the ``pinhole`` session here, rather ``nadirpinhole``, as the former does not filter well interest points in this steep terrain.

 The output optimized cameras will be named ``ba/run-run-v[1-4].tsai``.
 The reason one has the word “run” repeated is because we ran this tool